Star Wars Sourcebook

 Star Wars Sourcebook is a supplement published by West End Games (WEG) in 1987 for Star Wars: The Roleplaying Game, itself based on the Star Wars movies.

 Contents

-Star Wars Sourcebook is a campaign setting and supplement, illustrated with art from the movie productions.
-It details various starships, droids, vehicles and equipment, aliens and creatures, stormtroopers and rebels, Imperial and rebel bases, and includes statistics for important characters from the movies, including Luke Skywalker, Princess Leia, Han Solo, and Darth Vader.
+Star Wars Sourcebook is a campaign setting and game supplement, featuring art from the film productions.
+It includes statistics and information for various starships, droids, vehicles and equipment, aliens and other creatures, stormtroopers and rebels, Imperial and rebel bases, and presents statistics for the major film characters such as Luke Skywalker, Princess Leia, Han Solo, and Darth Vader.

 Publication history

 In 1987, WEG acquired a license from LucasFilm to produce a role-playing game based on the Star Wars franchise.
 In addition to the role-playing game, WEG also released Star Wars Sourcebook a 144-page hardcover book written by Bill Slavicsek and Curtis Smith.

 In the 2014 book Designers & Dragons, games historian Shannon Appelcline noted that in 1986, Bill Slavicsek began working on Star Wars: The Roleplaying Game as developer and editor, then "Early in 1987, Slavicsek was also working on another important release: The Star Wars Sourcebook (1987), which he coauthored with Curtis Smith.
 This exhaustive sourcebook was one of the first references to really detail the Star Wars universe; even giving the names of some alien races for the first time.
 In many ways, it marked the start of the Star Wars Expanded Universe.
 The Sourcebook was released simultaneously with the Star Wars RPG later in the year."